developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/OndeviceConfig/index.md

 ---
-title: Enterprise Browser On-device Config
+title: On-device Configuration
 productversion: '1.4'
 product: Enterprise Browser
 layout: guide.html
 ---

-## On-device Config Editor
+## Overview

-The on-device configuration feature permits several key runtime settings contained in the Config.xml file to be edited on-device, _without_ the aid of a PC.
-Settings in the Config.xml file control all runtime behavior of an Enterprise Browser app.
+The Enterprise Browser on-device configuration feature permits several key runtime settings contained in the Config.xml file to be edited on-device, _without_ the aid of a PC.
+Settings in the `Config.xml` file control all runtime behavior of an Enterprise Browser app.
 The file must reside on the target device for an EB app to launch.

 EB 1.3 and higher apps for Android and Windows Mobile/CE can configure keycapture, zoom in/out, start page and other settings listed below.
 The settings panel can be secured with a password, can assign an exit password to other EB apps, and can be shown or hidden from the user interface.

 ## Using On-Device Config

 **WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
-Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the** `Config.xml` **file**.

 A button for accessing on-device configuration is displayed by default following an initial Enterprise Browser 1.3 installation.
-Thereafter, it's displayed whenever the EB app is restarted until a different start page is assigned in the Startpage parameter of the Config.xml.
+Thereafter, it's displayed whenever the EB app is restarted until a different start page is assigned in the Startpage parameter of the `Config.xml`.

 **The first time an Enterprise Browser 1.3 app is launched, a screen like the one below will appear**.

 ![img](../../images/OndeviceConfig/On-device_config_01.png)

-**Press the "Settings" button to edit the config.xml file that's on the device**.
+**Press the "Settings" button to edit the** `Config.xml` **file that's on the device**.
 This will bring up a screen like the one below.

 Pressing the "Return to OS" button will skip settings configuration and bring up the operating system.
 To display the Settings button again, simply relaunch the Enterprise Browser app.